Chart Color Schemes

 Heidelberg Heights was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Heidelberg Heights had a higher cultural diversity than most local areas, with 30.6% of its population born overseas and 30.0% speaking a language other than English at home.
-Christianity was the predominant religion in Heidelberg Heights, making up 41.7% of its population.
-However, Islam showed significant overrepresentation, comprising 7.5% compared to Greater Melbourne's 2.6%.
+Heidelberg Heights' population showed higher cultural diversity compared to most local areas, with 30.6% born overseas and 30.0% speaking a language other than English at home.
+Christianity was the predominant religion in Heidelberg Heights, accounting for 41.7% of its population.
+Islam was notably overrepresented, comprising 7.5%, compared to Greater Melbourne's 5.6%.

 Frequently Asked Questions - Diversity